Gol Gumbaz: Interior

-The interior is a huge single chamber that is approximately 41.5 m across and 60 m high.
-In the centre of the chamber floor is a raised platform bearing the cenotaphs of Mohammed Adil Shah, his younger wife Arus Bibi, his older wife, his favourite mistress Rhamba, his daughter, and his grandson.
-The cenotaphs mark the location of the actual tombs, which are found in a crypt underneath and accessed by a staircase under the western entrance of the mausoleum.
+The interior hall is a huge single chamber, approximately 135.5 ft across and 178 ft in height from the floor to the top of the dome.
+In the center of the chamber floor is a raised platform bearing the six cenotaphs of Mohammed Adil Shah, his younger wife Arus Bibi, his older wife, his favorite mistress Rhamba, his daughter, and his grandson.
+The cenotaphs mark the location of the actual tombs, which are found in a crypt underneath the main hall accessible by a staircase beneath the western entrance of the mausoleum.
 Though typical of Indian Muslim tombs, this is the only instance of such practice in Adil Shahi architecture.
-Mohammad Adil Shah's cenotaph is covered by a wooden canopy; Michell and Zebrowski speculate that this is a later addition.
-A half-octagonal room is attached to the north facade of the building, though this is also a later addition.
+Mohammad Adil Shah's cenotaph is covered by a wooden canopy, speculated to be a later addition.
+A half-octagonal room, constructed during the reign of Mohammed's son Ali Adil Shah II for unknown purposes, is attached to the north facade of the building.

 Dome

 At the time of its construction, the Gol Gumbaz boasted the largest dome in the Islamic world.
-Its external diameter is nearly 44 m and its internal diameter is approximately 38 m.
-The dome is made of brick and cemented with layers of lime.
+Its external diameter is 44 m and its internal diameter is approximately 38 m.
+The dome is 9 ft thick at its apex and widens to a thickness of 10 ft at its base, and is made of bricks of varying size cemented with layers of lime mortar.
 It has six small openings in its base as well as a flat section at its crown.
-The dome rests on a circular base, which is internally supported by interlocking pendentives, formed from eight intersecting arches that arise from the interior hall.
+Unlike similarly-sized domes found in Europe, such as those atop the Pantheon in Rome or St. Paul's Cathedral in London, the central dome of the Gol Gumbaz does not make use of metal tension rings.
+The dome rests on a circular base and is internally supported by interlocking pendentives, formed from eight intersecting arches that arise from the interior hall.
+The arches form two intersecting squares spanning the diameter of the dome, which directly rests upon the pointed crowns of the arches.
 Similar vaulting is found, though on a smaller scale, in the Jama Masjid of Bijapur and the Ibrahim Rauza.
-Outside of Bijapur, this pendentive support system is virtually unknown.
-The conceptual origin of the Gol Gumbaz's pendentives is debated, though a Central Asian influence has been suggested by multiple scholars.

-Around the base of the dome is a gallery, accessed by the staircases in the towers.
-It is known as the 'whispering gallery' since the faintest sound from here is heard across the dome, due to the sound reflecting off the dome.
+The conceptual origin of the Gol Gumbaz's pendentive support system is generally attributed to Central Asia, from where it likely spread to the Deccan via Persia during the 14th and 15th centuries.
+Outside of Bijapur, such pendentives are unknown in South Asian architecture, and were not employed by the Mughals or other Islamic dynasties in northern India.
+Further use of pendentive support systems in the royal buildings of the Deccan largely died out by the 17th century.